Hind Al-Eryani: Achievements

-"Why don't men cover their faces?" is the most successful article she wrote as it was reached by a broad audience.
-Not only it has been redrafted in five different languages, but it was published in multiple online platforms.

 In 2017, she won the Arab Woman of the Year Award for Achievement in Public Awareness.
 On Thursday, November 30 the activist was awarded by the Regent’s University London on behalf of the London Arabia Organization, with the collaboration of the Mayor of London during a grand ceremony.

 Challenges and criticism

 Hind Al-Eryani's advocacy resulted into menaces from opposers in Turkey which obliged her to travel elsewhere due to the lack of safety for her.
 She travelled to Sweden with her daughter where they both received a residency there.
 The threats began when she opposed an influential sheikh for defending a child's rapist.
 This provoked her decision to move from Turkey, for her safety and the safety of her daughter as the threats were deteriorating.
 Hind encountered challenges in Sweden as she also felt unsafe there.
 She and her daughter encountered issues with receiving the asylum.

 Hind faced cyber critiques for defending the LGBTQ community and advocating for their rights in Arab countries, especially after the release of her article on homosexuality.
-She received criticism after publishing her article "Why fear Homosexuals".
-However, she stays persistent and continues to use her voice to raise awareness on the injustices that the community faces.